Skip to content

 Transaction Signing⚓︎

-Transaction signing can be directly initiated from the Mobile SDK.
-The transaction will only be stored in the server upon successful completion of the signing.
+Transaction signing can be initiated from the server or directly from the Mobile SDK.
+In the latter case, the transaction will only be stored in the server upon successful completion of the signing.

 Server-side, the signed transaction can be retrieved from through the server API.

-When directly creating a new transaction for signing in the Mobile SDK, only the clientadditionaldata (optional, data to sign), clientstate (optional, state information), and requiredSecondFactorType (optional, which second factor is required) fields can be set.
+When directly creating a new transaction for signing in the Mobile SDK, only the clientState (optional, state information), clientAdditionalData (optional, data to sign), and requiredSecondFactorType (optional, which second factor is required) fields can be set.
 Creating a transaction either immediately starts a Flow of type SIGN_TRANSACTION, or it terminates with an error.

 // prepare transaction object